museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now in sad autumn
+When you say something,
-let us to the road again
+he starts to grind the rice,
-Stabs the darkness
+Splash!